mohanmanojkumar27-ui/hr-assistant-rag/README.md

 - Answers questions using Google Gemini API
 - Only answers from the document, not from internet
 - Detects duplicate questions using semantic similarity

+## How it works
+1. Extracts text from PDF using PyPDF2
+2. Splits into 500 character chunks
+3. Stores chunks in ChromaDB with embeddings
+4. User asks a question
+5. Retrieves top 3 relevant chunks using cosine similarity
+6. Gemini generates answer from retrieved context only

 ## Tech used
 - Python